yorkerlin/yorkerlin.github.io/_includes/mainpage.md

 PhD student working on computational *differential structures* such as geometric and algebraic structures.
 My research so far has mostly focused on *information geometry* and *manifold optimization*.

+For talks, see my [Youtube Channel](https://www.youtube.com/channel/UCkzT14GKLJC1EDjV-OzQffA).

-For more details, see  my [Google Scholar](https://scholar.google.com/citations?user=sGl6muoAAAAJ&hl=en).
+For publications, see my [Google Scholar](https://scholar.google.com/citations?user=sGl6muoAAAAJ&hl=en).

 ## Research Interests